Today you’re going to learn the potential benefits of marijuana.

-Good luck doing that…
+Good luck with doing that.

 The irony is that these ‘drugs’ are legal all over the world.

-59. Marijuana (CBD) can help you stop smoking
+59. CBD could help you stop smoking

-The cannabinoid CBD can actually help you stop smoking cigarettes.
+CBD can help you quit smoking cigarettes.

 60. Regulating marijuana results in massive revenue and savings for states and countries alike

-- When you’re under 18 years old;
+- Don’t ever use marijuana if you’re under 18 years old;

 What is the best way to use marijuana?